Weak nonlinearity for strong nonnormality: Response to Harmonic Forcing

-Predictions from the WNNh model are compared to fully nonlinear gains extracted from direct numerical simulations (DNS) in Fig.~\ref{fig:bfs_a}.
+Predictions from the WNNh model are compared to fully nonlinear gains extracted from direct numerical simulations (DNS) in figure~\ref{fig:bfs_a}.
 The DNS gains are the ratio between the temporal \textit{rms} of the kinetic energy of the fluctuations at $\wz$ (extracted through a Fourier transform) and the \textit{rms} of the kinetic energy of the forcing (for instance, the forcing $F \hbf_o e^{i \wz t} + c.c$ with $||\hbf_o||=1$ corresponds to an effective forcing \textit{rms} amplitude of $\sqrt{2}F$).
-Since $\Re \left[(\mu+\nu)/(\ez \eta)\right] > 0$ for all $Re$, the WNNh model predicts nonlinearities to saturate the energy of the response, and thus the gain to decrease monotonously with the forcing amplitude.
+Since the coefficient $B$ defined in (\ref{eq:ea}) is strictly positive for all $Re$, the WNNh model predicts nonlinearities to saturate the energy of the response, and thus the gain to decrease monotonously with the forcing amplitude.
 This is confirmed by the comparison with DNS, displaying an excellent overall agreement.
 As shown in the inset (in logarithmic scale), the nonlinear gain transitions from a constant value in the linear regime to a $-2/3$ power-law decay when nonlinearities prevail, as predicted from (\ref{eq:Ampeq}).
 This transition is delayed when the Reynolds number (and therefore the linear gain) decreases, and compares well with DNS data.
 The main plot (in linear scale) confirms the agreement with the DNS, and the improvement over the linear model.
 Re-scaled WNNh curves appear similar for $Re=200$ and $Re=700$, and a slight overestimate is observed as the forcing amplitude approaches $\e_0$.
-Indeed, $F \sim \e_0$ implies $\phi \sim 1/\sqrt{\ez}$, which jeopardizes the asymptotic hierarchy.
+Indeed, $F \sim \e_0$ implies $\phi \sim 1/\sqrt{\ez}$, which jeopardises the asymptotic hierarchy.
 Nonetheless, the error remains small for this flow in the considered range of forcing amplitudes.
 Further physical insight is gained from the WNNh coefficients gathered in table \ref{tab:coeffBFS}.
-The stability of the finite amplitude limit cycle is for instance ensured by their combination.
 The nonlinear coefficients remain of order one, which confirms the validity of the chosen scalings.
-The real part of $\mu$ being larger than that of $\nu$, the present analysis rationalizes \textit{a priori} the predominance of the mean flow distortion over the second harmonic in the saturation mechanism reported \textit{a posteriori} in \cite{Lugo16}.
+The real part of $\mu$ being larger than that of $\nu$, the present analysis rationalises \textit{a priori} the predominance of the mean flow distortion over the second harmonic in the saturation mechanism reported \textit{a posteriori} in \cite{Lugo16}.